 RMHC-NM launches a $4.1 million Capital Campaign to build a second New Mexico Ronald McDonald House at Highlands, located south of Presbyterian Hospital, adding 20 guest rooms.
 Construction broke ground on March 11th.

-Summer 2021, the new Highlands House is scheduled to open, increasing guest rooms from 30 to 50, allowing us to serve an additional 640 families each year.
+The Highlands House opened April 15, 2021, increasing guest rooms from 31 to 51, allowing us to serve an additional 640 families each year.
 Located directly across from Presbyterian Hospital in the Springhill Suites by Marriott, it is the first purpose-built Ronald McDonald House in a hotel.
 As the first of its kind in the country, RMHC-NM has the opportunity to develop a new model for service delivery.